pgaskin/dictutil/README.md

 Options:
-  -k, --kobo string      KOBOeReader path (default: automatically detected) -b, --builtin string   How to handle built-in locales [normal = uninstall the same way as the UI] [delete = completely delete the entry (doesn't have any effect on 4.20.14601+)] [restore = download the original dictionary from Kobo again] (default "normal")
+  -k, --kobo string      KOBOeReader path (default: automatically detected) -b, --builtin string   How to handle built-in locales [normal = uninstall the same way as the UI] [delete = completely delete the entry (doesn't have any effect on 4.20.14601+)] [restore = download the original dictionary from Kobo again] (doesn't have any effect on 4.24.15672+) (default "normal")
-  -h, --help             Show this help text
+  -B, --no-custom        Uninstall built-in dictionaries instead of custom ones on 4.24.15672+ -h, --help             Show this help text
 ```